 People get busy, we get it.
 Things happen that can’t be avoided, but candidates will appreciate a simple apology if you’ve kept them waiting.
 It’s a small detail that has a big impact.

-This is an interesting one, and it’s something that I have heard several times recently.
-Personally, I tend to stay away from specifically stating how long an interview will take.
-I prefer to go down the track of telling the candidate to allow one hour (or whatever time frame is appropriate).
+This is an interesting one, and it’s something that we hear often.
+Stay away from specifically stating how long an interview will take and instead tell the candidate to allow one hour (or whatever time frame is appropriate).
 That way, if the interview takes 30 minutes, candidates don’t walk out wondering if this is a bad sign.
 You want to find that happy medium, between making sure the candidate has enough time, making sure you have enough time to go through everything you need, and also not creating an expectation of what is a ‘good’ or ‘bad’ amount of time for an interview.

 During every interview, it’s important to give the candidate the opportunity to ask questions.
 Firstly, this will give you a read on how interested in the role they are.
 Did the candidate ask something that could have been found on your website’s homepage, or, are they seeking deeper insight into the role, or the business, that can only be provided by those who work there?
 The questions asked can also be a real insight into the candidate’s motivations, and what they value most in a work setting.
 If you’re not sure of an answer, be honest, find out and get back to them.